mpanko/denisasvach/content/projects/dutina.md

 title: Dutina
 order: -1
 image: /images/dutina_thumbnail-image.jpg
-description: A video work that explores the boundaries between the inner and outer realms through the symbolism of a lace mask.
+description: Video work that explores the boundaries between the inner and outer realms through the symbolism of a lace mask.
 content:
   - type: text
     content: >-